'Son Of Saul' Brings Viewers To The Heart Of The Nazi Death Machine At Auschwitz

 GROSS: ...Who actually were in the camp suffered.
 You know, I understand there's a difference.
 But you voluntarily immersed yourself in this for a long time, and now outside of doing interviews about it, you're on the other end, like, you've come out of that tunnel.
 So are you feeling a sense of relief?
 And what's next for each of you?

 ROHRIG: I don't think I plan to leave the topic behind, and it's not because I'm obsessed in a way, like, it would be called fairly, like, pathological for me.
-I know I'm for life and - but at the same time, I mean, you know, one third of the jury was purged, murdered and pretty soon after, 1 of every 3 Cambodian was murdered.
+I know I'm for life and - but at the same time, I mean, you know, one-third of the Jewry was purged, murdered.
+And pretty soon after, 1 of every 3 Cambodian was murdered.
 And then we got into Darfur, Rwanda and ISIS, and it's just - look around.
-Again, this is - this set us - it's a pattern that is going on and I'm not - what I am obsessed with is not the Holocaust per se.
-It's that the naked, shameless cruelty that got manifested in 1944-5 is just still among us.
+Again, this is - this set us - it's a pattern that is going on.
+And I'm not - what I'm obsessed with is not the Holocaust per se.
+It's that the naked, shameless cruelty that got manifested in 1944-5 – it's just still among us.
 That's what bothers me the most.
-And, you know, governments, they condemn this kind of actions, but so what?
+And, you know, governments, they condemn these kind of actions, but so what?
 They still take place as we speak.
 And so it really became part of the legacy of modernity.
 And we were - weren't we all told, Terry, that, you know, this kind of barbarism belongs to the past?
 You know, that the hordes of Genghis Khan and all that and it eclipsed by the rationality of the Enlightenment and - that's what I grew up with.
 And once it kind of hit me in the face, I would not let myself to pass and close the book on the Holocaust because I think it would be escapism.
 I think to keep my sense of reality real and clear and valid, I just can't overlook it.

 GROSS: I want to thank you both so much for talking with us, and thank you for making this movie.